Terms of Service

 Proration When Work Is Interrupted

-If a Visit is partially performed and then must end due to events beyond Briance’s reasonable control, billing will be prorated based on time worked, unless the interruption is caused by a customer-controlled issue (e.g., access, unsafe conditions), in which case Section 11 and/or Section 10 may apply.
+If a Visit is partially performed and then must end due to events beyond reasonable control, billing will be prorated based on time worked, unless the interruption is caused by a customer-controlled issue (for example, access or unsafe conditions), in which case Section 11 and/or Section 10 may apply.

-Time worked may be determined using Briance’s internal time records and reasonable estimates.
+Time worked may be determined using the Visit times reported through the Platform and reasonable estimates.

 6. Service Execution, Checklist, and Expectations

-This is a core reason Briance operates on a maintenance-based Subscription model rather than one-time services.
+This is a core reason the Platform is built around recurring Subscriptions rather than one-time bookings.

 6.2 Additional Requests and Trade-Offs

-Requests beyond the standard checklist may be discussed; however, additional tasks can reduce coverage of other items during that Visit.
+Requests beyond what is listed may be raised with your Provider.
+Additional tasks can reduce coverage of other items during the same Visit.

-In cases where no replacement is available, Briance may reschedule or skip a Visit.
-No charge will apply if a Visit is not performed.
+Where no Provider accepts a Visit, Briance may propose a new date or skip the Visit.
+No charge applies where a Visit is not performed.

 8. Supplies and Equipment

-In some cases, customer-provided supplies or equipment may be used at the Home Manager’s discretion, particularly in situations involving allergies or specific requests.
+Customer-provided supplies or equipment may be used at the Provider’s discretion, in particular where allergies or specific product preferences are involved.

 9. Conduct, Communication, and Official Channels

-All scheduling, cancellations, rescheduling, complaints, claims, billing disputes, service requests, and account matters must be communicated through Briance’s Official Channels only:
+Scheduling, cancellations, rescheduling, complaints, claims, billing disputes, and account matters must be communicated through Briance’s Official Channels only:

-Messages sent to a Home Manager directly (including personal phone numbers, personal emails, or social media) are not valid for these purposes and will not be treated as notice to Briance.
+Messages sent to a Provider directly (including personal phone numbers, personal emails, or social media) are not valid for those purposes and will not be treated as notice to Briance.

 - Email: info@briance.ca